cleg0078/nginx-extended/README.md

 ## runs for ubuntu & debian

-Simple script doing all-in-one compilation
+All-in-one compilation in a single script

 Just launch the script